juju/docs/src/en/charms-storage.md

 ### LXD (lxd)

 !!!
 Note:
-    To get an LXD version (at least 2.16) on either Ubuntu 14.04 LTS (Trusty) or Ubuntu 16.04 LTS (Xenial) that has the 'lxd' storage provider feature the [LXD:stable PPA][ppa-lxd] will be required.
+    Ubuntu 14.04 LTS (Trusty) and Ubuntu 16.04 LTS (Xenial) do not ship with a version of LXD (at least 2.16) that has the 'lxd' storage provider feature.
+    See the [Using LXD with Juju][clouds-lxd] page for installation help.

 LXD-based models have access to the 'lxd' storage provider.
 The LXD provider has two configuration options: